LearnToBeFoundation/narrative/narrative.md

 Families on food stamps, students attending Title 1 schools, homeless youth, students receiving free lunch at school, students living in single parent homes, foster youth, former gang members, students who are on track to be the first in their family to go to college

 ##### Region

+Nationwide

 ##### City financial situation
+*What does this mean?*

 ##### Social services, or lack thereof
+*What does this mean?*

 ##### What are the needs and why?
+We can talk about how low income parents struggle living paycheck to paycheck and come home after a long days work and are either unwilling or unable to help their kids.
+We receive applications all the time about parents who are heartbroken over their inability to help their kids with school work.

+They want what's best for their kids and are doing their best, but from an academic perspective, are unable to provide it.
+These parents recognize the value of a quality education and that's why they've come to Learn To Be.
+They can't afford the egregious tutoring costs that many tutoring companies advertising.

 ##### What has been tried and why hasn’t it worked?
+*Are you asking what has been tried by the families we work with or what has Learn To Be tried?*

 ##### What is the district doing to help?
+*Was this question (in particular 'district') specifically tailored for the org you were helping?*

 ##### What new services are planned?
+*What does this mean?*

 ### Program/Project (Detailed)
 ##### Program(s) overview